UKRSE/UKRSE.github.io/conf2016_instructions.md

 <img src="images/vm_rse01.jpg" alt="Insert the path to the UKRSE-Fedora.ova file" style="width: 60%;"/>

 Click "Continue" to select this file.
 Next, click `Import` to import the image.
-This will take some time, and will take up XXX GB on your disk.
+This will take some time, and will take up 25 GB on your disk.

 <img src="images/vm_rse02.jpg" alt="Click import to import the image" style="width: 60%;"/>